ome/omero-documentation/omero/users/cli/delete.rst

     $ bin/omero delete -h

-The :command:`delete` command will remove entire graphs of objects based on the IDs of the topmost objects.
-The command can be modified to include the deletion of objects that would, by default, be excluded or exclude objects that would, by default, be included using the :option:`delete --include` and :option:`delete --exclude` options.
+This command will remove entire graphs of objects based on the IDs of the topmost objects.
+The command can be modified to include the deletion of objects that would, by default, be excluded or exclude objects that would, by default, be included using the :option:`omero delete --include` and :option:`omero delete --exclude` options.

 Additionally, objects of the three annotation types, `FileAnnotation`, `TagAnnotation` and `TermAnnotation` are not deleted by default when the